 How to Prepare a Balance Sheet

 One of the important elements of financial statement analysis is the balance sheet.
-The balance sheet shows your assets or what you own, your liabilities or what you owe, and your owner’s equity, which is yours and your partners' investment in the small business.
+This shows your assets—which is what you own, your liabilities—which is what you owe, and your owner’s equity—which is yours and your partners' investment in the business.

 First, you'll need to determine the financial statements that you or your financial professional will generate for your business.
 These financial statements will help you determine your firm's financial position at a point in time and over a period of time, as well as your cash position.

-Many small businesses fail because the owner loses a grip on the firm's financial position.
+Many small businesses fail because an owner loses a grip on the firm's financial position.
 If you understand financial statements, that won't happen to you.

-Below is a guide for preparing a balance sheet.
+Follow this guide for preparing a balance sheet.:

 - Line 1 is the firm’s cash account.
 Small business firms must keep some cash on hand for day-to-day transactions.
 Business firms also need to keep cash on hand for emergencies and to take advantage of any bargains they might find in the marketplace.

 - The last asset on the sample balance sheet is fixed assets.
-This asset is stated on Line 4.
-Fixed assets include any equipment and vehicles you own and any land and buildings you own.
+This asset is stated on Line 4 and includes any equipment and vehicles you own and any land and buildings you own.
 These assets normally refer to the large and highly valued assets that are owned by your business firm and those that can be depreciated over time.